 Second, our students move into the formal hospital setting in the United States for clinical clerkships with the confidence of dozens of hours of patient interaction under their belts.
 They are confident, comfortable, and ready to not just learn but to work.
 This clinical acumen gets noticed, too.
 It’s no coincidence we have students matching into our teaching hospitals as well as returning to programs where other Trinity grads have matched in years past.
 Our grads are competent, reliable, and incredibly enthusiastic about the hard work of providing medical care to their communities.

 5th term is also when Trinity students become eligible to work with the World Pediatric Project.
-For those unaware, the World Pediatric Project is a global health NGO that sends expert physicians and affiliated medical staff to high need areas to provide acute surgical relief to pediatric populations.
+For those unaware, the World Pediatric Project is a global health NGO that sends expert physicians and affiliated medical staff to high-need areas to provide acute surgical relief to pediatric populations.
 They visit St. Vincent ten times a year for nine separate specialties (spinal procedures often occupy two separate missions).
-When those doctors arrive on St. Vincent, they're greeted in the hospital by our 5th term students.
+When those doctors arrive at St. Vincent, they’re greeted in the hospital by our 5th-term students.

 On these visits, the surgeons are more than happy to engage with, teach, and even include Trinity’s students on their work.
 Beyond an extended opportunity to observe and interact with patients often undergoing critical surgical procedures, this is a profoundly valuable chance to network with some of the top pediatric surgeons and specialists in the US and gain their insight into life as practicing doctors.